tudo-astroparticlephysics/PROPOSAL/INSTALL.md

 # Installation #

-1. Make a directory where the whole project will be, e.g:
+1. Make a directory where the whole project will be, e.g.:

 		mkdir PROPOSAL